DanmealWork/danmealwork.github.io/showcase/drag-coefficient-of-ahmed-body-across-multiple-reynolds-numbers.md

 - Model C is expected to have a 6.0% lower drag coefficient compared to the base model.
 - The rounded bottom rear allows air to flow more smoothly, especially after the rear of the body (Figure 6 and 7)
-- Using an isometric view, the vortex structures from the underside of the model are seen to follow a straighter path
+- Using an isometric view, the vortex structures from the underside of the model are seen to follow a straighter path (Figure 8 and 9)
-- The rounded bottom rear forces vortex structures on the edge of the body to meet with the side vortex structures (see Figure XXX).
+- The rounded bottom rear forces vortex structures on the edge of the body to meet with the side vortex structures.

 <div class="image-container">
     <div>